turingschool/front-end-curriculum/lessons/module-1/js-intro-to-functions.md

 <section class="call-to-action">
 ### Your Turn

-Try creating your own functions in the console!
+Try creating your own functions in that same Repl!

 * Write a function that logs to the console a message of "Let's add!", and then logs a sum of five different integers.
 * Write a function that assigns three different math equations to three different variables, then logs the sum of the values of all three variables.